List of active Royal Australian Navy ships: National Support Squadron

 In addition to commissioned ships, the RAN is supported by the National Support Squadron, which operates a variety of vessels by civilian companies under various contract arrangements, with their taskings and operations in support of Navy capabilities.
 This includes Teekay Shipping Australia, which operates with mainly civilian mariners and naval support staff for the tasking being undertaken.
-All ships within the National Support Squadron feature non-naval paint colours, typically a blue or black hull, combined with either a white, yellow or grey superstructure.
+All ships within the National Support Squadron feature a uniform saphire blue hull and white superstructure.